mnemnion/JLpeg.jl/Plans.md

 This optimization changes `CapEntry` back to holding the values of the instruction separately, and adds a capture register holding the values of the top frame.
-When we get a CloseCaptureInst, we mutate the register to hold a FullCaptureEntry with the calculated offset.
-And this simplifies the `aftermatch` code somewhat because there will only be FullCaptures, if we find a not-FullCapture there's a mistake somewhere.
+When we get a `CloseCaptureInst`, we mutate the register to hold a FullCaptureEntry with the calculated offset.
+And this simplifies the `aftermatch` code somewhat because there will only be `FullCapture`s, if we find a not-`FullCapture` there's a mistake somewhere.

-This would also mean not having to synthesize a FullCaptureInst in the following, although I doubt very much that this would generate different machine code, but
+This would also mean not having to synthesize a `FullCaptureInst` in the following, although I doubt very much that this would generate different machine code, but
 maybe: the compiler pays a lot of attention to method dispatch.

 ### CaptureCommitInst

-We can use this whenever a PCapture is enclosing a PChoice, but it's a slightly tricky optimization to get right.
-What we do is go through the copied bytecode and replace every Commit (not Partial Commit) _which belongs to the PChoice_ with a CaptureCommit.
-We can accomplish this by using a counter of PChoice instructions in the run, and if that counter is greater than 0 then when we encounter ICommit we decrement the counter rather than swapping in a CaptureCommit.
+We can use this whenever a `PCapture` is enclosing a `PChoice`, but it's a slightly tricky optimization to get right.
+What we do is go through the copied bytecode and replace every Commit (not Partial Commit) _which belongs to the `PChoice`_ with a `CaptureCommitInst`.
+This is best accomplished by re-synthesizing the choice code from parts.

 `onCaptureCommit` looks like this: